 To get the basics out of the way, that means that both brands track your heart rate, distance and steps, calories burned, blood oxygen saturation, floors climbed and elevation, HRV, VO2 max, sleep, stress, and your whole workouts, etc.

 But the Apple Watch Ultra shines brighter with additional sensors for skin temperature, water temperature, and a depth gauge (up to 40 meters.)
-And only Apple can take an ECG.
+And only Apple can take an ECG, although Garmin recently received FDA clearance for its own smartwatch ECG feature.
+It’s not out yet, but soon.

 rate, irregular rhythm, ovulation estimates, cycle tracking, and even track your AFib history.